tpeterka/mpas-o-workflow/README.md

 on disk, otherwise the program will complain.
 Edit line 12 of `~/climate/mpas-o-workflow/mpas-henson.py` to set `passthru = True`

+In `/path_to/mpas-o-workflow/mpas-henson.py`, set the paths at lines 30 and 45 to point to your installation locations.

 Run the workflow as follows.

 ```